vighneshiyer/vighneshiyer.com/content/research/comp-arch/hardware_design_languages.md

     - Make sure that the circuit doesn't depend on the X value itself!
     - https://github.com/chipsalliance/firrtl/blob/1.6.x/src/main/scala/firrtl/backends/experimental/smt/random/UndefinedMemoryBehaviorPass.scala
     - https://github.com/chipsalliance/firrtl/blob/1.6.x/src/main/scala/firrtl/backends/experimental/smt/random/InvalidToRandomPass.scala
+- Another case is for a case statement with no default (or rather the default is 'x' meaning arbitrary)
+    - This is a difficult case to handle, which is why Chisel never emits 'x's for the synthesis tool to optimize
+- What's the right strategy to deal with undefined states?
+The FIRRTL approach isn't right of just forcing only 0/1 values in the circuit.

 ## Not Separating Structs and Interfaces (with directionality) is a Problem